Terabit-Ethernet/dcPIM/kernel_impl/README.md

 sudo -s
 ./run_client.sh 1 0
 ```

 ## The current status of implementation
 The first prototype is close to be finished.
-Some additinoal features are still needed to be implemented (like short flow transmission).
 More testing are needed to be done.

+## What is the kernel patch for?
+Will add soon.